-Individual grants are determined by the Compensation Committee based on a number of factors, including current corporate and individual performance, the Chief Executive Officer's recommendations, outstanding equity holdings and their retention value and total ownership, historical value of our stock, the value of current equity awards of executives, and with reference to an analysis of competitive market data prepared by Meridian.
+Individual grants are determined by the Compensation Committee based on a number of factors, including current corporate and individual performance, the Chief Executive Officer's recommendations for executive officers other than himself, outstanding equity holdings and their retention value and total ownership, historical value of our stock, the value of current equity awards of executives, and with reference to an analysis of competitive market data prepared by Meridian.
 Following this, the Compensation Committee recommends to the Board the size of individual grants to our executive officers.

-We have historically used stock options as an incentive for long-term compensation to our named executive officers.
-In 2022, as part of its annual process, the Compensation Committee reviewed our executive compensation program with Meridian to ensure it continues to achieve the goals of the program and remains competitive.
-Based on its review, the Compensation Committee approved a change in the relative mixture of equity awards to the Company's executive officers to a mixture of 50% stock options and 50% restricted stock units ("RSUs"), which change became effective beginning with the grants made in 2022.
-In connection with its general review of our equity program, the Compensation Committee determined that the change to include a mix of RSU and stock option awards as part of our executive officer's equity compensation package would have the effect of better attracting, retaining and incentivizing our executive officers to grow the business in a way that increases stockholder value.
+In 2023, as part of its annual process, the Compensation Committee reviewed our executive compensation program with Meridian to ensure it continues to achieve the goals of the program and remains competitive.
+Based on its review, the Compensation Committee approved the use of a mixture of 50% stock options and 50% restricted stock units ("RSUs"), consistent with 2022.
+In connection with its general review of our equity program, the Compensation Committee determined that such a mix of RSU and stock option awards as part of our executive officer's equity compensation package would continue to have the effect of retaining and incentivizing our executive officers to grow the business in a way that increases stockholder value.

-In March 2022, the Compensation Committee recommended, and the Board approved, equity awards to our named executive officers using a mixture of stock options and RSUs.
+In March 2023, the Compensation Committee recommended, and the Board approved, equity awards to our named executive officers using a mixture of stock options and RSUs.
 The number of stock options and RSUs received by each named executive officer was based on an aggregate grant value approved by the Board, split 50% in the form of stock options and 50% in the form of RSUs.

-The following table sets forth the equity incentive awards granted to our named executive officers in 2022:
+The following table sets forth the annual equity incentive awards granted to our named executive officers in 2023:

-Named Executive Officer Stock Options (#)(1) RSUs (#)(2) Aggregate Grant Date Value (\$)
+Named Executive Officer Stock Options (#)(1) RSUs (#)(2) Aggregate Grant Date Fair Value (\$)

-Randolph Altschuler 78,574 47,519 3,313,002
+Randolph Altschuler 29,407 19,715 646,288

-James Rallo 35,860 21,687 1,512,006
+James Rallo 44,463 29,809 977,181

-Peter Goguen 26,183 15,835 1,103,996
+Peter Goguen 32,465 21,765 713,492

-Matthew Leibel(3) 25,092 15,175 1,057,988
+Matthew Leibel 58,813 39,430 1,292,564

-Bill Cronin 23,195 14,028 978,011
+Kathy Mayerhofer 27,877 18,690 612,674

-(1) The options vest over four years, with 25% of the total shares granted vesting on January 1, 2023 and the remainder vesting in equal quarterly installments for the three years thereafter, subject to the named executive officer's continuous service through each such date.
+- (1) The options vest over four years, with 25% of the total shares granted vesting on January 1, 2024 and the remainder vesting in equal quarterly installments for the three years thereafter, subject to the named executive officer's continuous service through each such date. - (2) The shares of Class A common stock underlying such RSUs vest over four years, with 25% of the total shares granted vesting on January 1, 2024 and the remainder vesting in equal quarterly installments for the three years thereafter, subject to the named executive officer's continuous service through each such date.